 If a condition fails this procedure stops a process and notifies the debugger.
+This procedure may be used in place of ASSERT when using the interactive debugger.

-If assertion evaluates FALSE, DEBUG.ASSERT stops the process and sends process data to the debugger.
-If assertion evaluates TRUE no action is taken.
+If assertion evaluates to FALSE and the INQUEST debugger is present, then DEBUG.ASSERT stops the process and sends process data to the debugger.
+If assertion evaluates to TRUE then no action is taken.

-If the program is not being run within the breakpoint debugger and the assertion fails, then the procedure behaves like DEBUG.STOP.
+If the program is not being run with the interactive debugger and the assertion fails, then the procedure behaves like DEBUG.STOP.